micmejia/bible-dump/AMPC/Galatians/Gal 5.md

-Notice, it is I, Paul, who tells you that if you receive circumcision, Christ will be of no profit (advantage, avail) to you [[^a]for if you distrust Him, you can gain nothing from Him].
+Notice, it is I, Paul, who tells you that if you receive circumcision, Christ will be of no profit (advantage, avail) to you [for if you distrust Him, you can gain nothing from Him].